Semantic Segmentation by Semantic Proportions: Discussion and Limitation

-On the whole, we in this work proposed a new semantic segmentation methodology by introducing the SP annotation.
+In this work, we proposed a new semantic segmentation methodology by introducing the SP annotation.
 In the scenario of quite limited annotation, using SP for semantic segmentation can already achieve competitive results.
 If additional annotations are available, our method can easily utilise them for performance boost.
-On the other hand, for existing segmentation methods that use different types of annotations, we also suggest involving SP in these methods; e.g., our proposed $\mathcal{L}_{\rm sp}$ loss could be served as a type of regularisation given its effectiveness in binarisation.
+Moreover, for existing segmentation methods that use different types of annotations, we also suggest involving SP in these methods; e.g., our proposed $\mathcal{L}_{\rm sp}$ loss could be served as a type of regularisation given its effectiveness in binarisation.